clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 assert_eq!(o.spec.info, "patched baz");
 ```

 Here `json!` really shines.
-The macro is actually also sufficiently context-aware that you can reference variables, and even [attach structs to keys](https://github.com/clux/kube-rs/blob/0b0ed4d2f035cf9e455f1ad8ae346cf87fc20cac/examples/crd_openapi.rs#L140-L146) within.
+The macro is actually also so context-aware, that you can reference variables, and even [attach structs to keys](https://github.com/clux/kube-rs/blob/0b0ed4d2f035cf9e455f1ad8ae346cf87fc20cac/examples/crd_openapi.rs#L140-L146) within.

 ## Higher level abstractions
-With the core api abstractions in place, we can easily build `Reflector<K>` (an automatic resource cache for a `K` which, through sustained `watch` calls, ensures its cache reflect the `etcd` state).
-We have [talked about Reflector's earlier](/post/2019-04-29-rust-on-kubernetes); so let's cover Informers.
+With the core api abstractions in place, an easy abstraction is `Reflector<K>`: an automatic resource cache for a `K` which - through sustained `watch` calls - ensures its cache reflect the `etcd` state.
+We have [talked about Reflectors earlier](/post/2019-04-29-rust-on-kubernetes); so let's cover Informers.

 ### Informers
 An informer for a resource is an event notifier for that resource.
 It calls `watch` when you ask it to, and it informs you of new events.
 In go, you [attach event handler functions](https://engineering.bitnami.com/articles/a-deep-dive-into-kubernetes-controllers.html) to it.
 In rust, we just pattern match our `WatchEvent` enum directly for a similar effect: